OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/ov/exmarkets.md

 ---
 title: exmarkets
-description: Documentation for the exmarkets API functions from OpenBBTerminal's Cryptocurrency Overview tool.
+description: "Documentation for the exmarkets API functions from OpenBBTerminal's Cryptocurrency" Overview tool.
 Lists markets by exchange ID and manages charts.
 keywords:
 - exmarkets